 CAPRI modelling system.
-After now ten years since a first prototype was constructed, it is almost was born have already developed software concepts and code which underlined to a large extent until contributed over the last years to the Java code underlying the GUI.
+After more than ten years since a first prototype was constructed, it is almost was born have already developed software concepts and code which underlined to a large extent until contributed over the last years to the Java code underlying the GUI.
 Eriona Dashja, a student assistance, checked in 2011 the user manual against the actual interface, changed the text where necessary and corrected typos.
+The work described in here would have been impossible without the funds by different donors, mainly the EU Commission, with regards to changes in 2009 until 2013 especially under the FP 7 project CAPRI-RD